jbossdemocentral/rhdm7-insurance-pricing-dmn-demo/README.md

 10. The Decision Server provides a Swagger UI that documents the full RESTful interface exposed by the server at: http://localhost:8080/kie-server/docs

 11. In the Swagger UI:
-   - navigate to "KIE Server :: Core"
+   - navigate to "KIE Server and KIE containers"
    - expand the "GET" operation for resource "/server/containers"
    - click on "Try it out"
    - leave the parameters blank and click on "Execute"
    - when asked for credentials use: Username: kieserver, Password: kieserver1!
-   - observe the response, which lists the KIE Containers deployed on the server and their status (STARTED, STOPPED).
+   - observe the response, which lists the KIE Containers deployed on the server and their status (STARTED, STOPPED, DISPOSED).

 12. We can use the Swagger UI to test our Insurance Pricing DMN Decision Service.
 In the Swagger UI:
-   - navigate to "Decision Service :: DMN"
+   - navigate to "DMN models"
-   - expand the "POST" operation for resource "/server/containers/instances/{id}/dmn"
+   - expand the "POST" operation for resource "/server/containers/{containerId}/dmn"
    - click on "Try it out"
-   - set the "id" parameter to the name of the KIE Container that hosts our rules, in this case `insurance-pricing-dmn_1.0.0`.
+   - set the "containerId" parameter to the name of the KIE Container that hosts our rules, in this case `insurance-pricing-dmn`.
    - set "Parameter content type" to `application/json`.
    - set "Response content type" to `application/json`
    - use the following request as the "body" parameter: